-We have audited, in accordance with auditing standards generally accepted in the United States of America, the Kansas Municipal Audit and Accounting Guide, and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statement of Northwest Kansas Educational Service Center Interlocal District No. 602, as of and for the year ended June 30, 2018, and the related notes to the financial statement, and have issued our report thereon dated December 19, 2018.
-In our report on the financial statement, we expressed an adverse opinion on the financial statement as a whole because, as discussed in the "Basis for Adverse Opinion on U.S. Generally Accepted Accounting Principles" paragraph in the report on the financial statement, the financial statement was prepared on the regulatory basis of accounting to demonstrate compliance with the cash basis and budget laws of the State of Kansas, which is a comprehensive basis of accounting other than accounting principles generally accepted accounting principles.
+We have audited, in accordance with auditing standards generally accepted in the United States of America, the Kansas Municipal Audit and Accounting Guide, and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statement of Northwest Kansas Educational Service Center Interlocal District No. 602, as of and for the year ended June 30, 2020, and the related notes to the financial statement, and have issued our report thereon dated January 25, 2021.
+In our report on the financial statement, we expressed an adverse opinion on the financial statement.
+As discussed in the "Basis for Adverse Opinion on U.S. Generally Accepted Accounting Principles" paragraph in the report on the financial statement, the financial statement was prepared on the regulatory basis of accounting to demonstrate compliance with the cash basis and budget laws of the State of Kansas, which is a basis of accounting other than accounting principles generally accepted in the United States of America.